Share this Post

 - Data Centre - The virtual or physical location of the data that is maintained on a server.
 Usually in big buildings.

-- Encryption - the act of encrypting data.
-Encrypted data is designed to be unreadable to anybody that does not have the encryption key.
-The data is scrambled and turned into algorithms in order to protect the contents 🍜.
+- Encryption - The act of encrypting data designed to be unreadable to anybody without the encryption key.

-- Scalability - The ability for a company, or a person, to increase their workload without reducing quality or service.
-Cloud computing helps increase scalability as businesses can cope with increasing demands ⛰️.
+- Scalability - The ability for a company/person, to increase their workload without reducing quality or service.

-- UI - User Interface - This is the screen/view that the user sees.
-In this instance, it will be the software or web page that you are using with your cloud storage provider 🗔.
+- UI - User Interface - This is the screen/view that the user sees 🗔.

 - Software as a Service (Saas) - This is software that is available to use over the internet.
 It is usually created and designed by a third party.
 Examples include things like Microsoft 365 and Google apps.
 That’s the last of them.